Design Governance

-While regulatory strategy is the domain of Legal Counsel, I specialize in the **operational translation** of legal requirements into scalable UX patterns.
-With 4+ years in high-stakes finance (ASIC/SEC/FINRA), Iβve built a systematic methodology for proactive risk identification and zero-violation delivery.
+While regulatory strategy is the domain of Legal Counsel, I specialize in the operational translation of legal requirements into scalable UX patterns.
+With 5+ years in high-stakes finance, I've built a systematic methodology for proactive risk identification and strong compliance track records.

 Strategic Boundaries: Where Design Meets Legal